Skip to main content

 0% positive mentions, 0% neutral mentions, 100% negative mentions

-The game's optimization struggles with performance slowdowns when managing 20 or more units, indicating room for improvement.
-Despite this, the overall experience remains enjoyable.
+The game's optimization struggles with performance drops when managing over 20 units, causing noticeable slowdowns.
+While the mana system requires some adjustment, the overall experience remains highly engaging despite these issues.

 Skip Game Offers